 Work out with your kids.
-There’s no time like summer, when there are ample opportunities to be outside and your kids are off from school, to encourage your children to get moving.
-Have an early breakfast together, then shoot hoops before it gets too hot.
+There’s no time like spring, when there are ample opportunities to be outside and your kids are off from school, to encourage your children to get moving.
+Have an early breakfast together, then shoot hoops before it gets too warm.
 Do you have a teenager in the house who wants to get in shape?
 Resolve to do some interval walking or biking together, or sign up for a spinning class.
 You’re not only both getting into great shape, but you’ll work in some valuable communication time as well.